Frog Holler: Background

 The trio eventually became an electric six-piece band that performed original songs written by Schlappich.
-Some of the band members came from Kutztown University while others are from the local community.
+Some of the band members came from Kutztown University of Pennsylvania; others are from the local community.
 Guitarist John Kilgore, formerly from the Kutztown bluegrass jam band, the Saucony Creek Ramblers, joined, as did drummer Toby Martin.
 Dennis left the band and Josh Sceurman joined, playing electric bass.

 Frog Holler

 The core band evolved into its present-day Frog Holler lineup of bandleader Schlappich on vocals and left-handed guitar, Lavdanski on banjo and vocal harmonies, Daniel Bower on drums, Kilgore on guitar, Cory Heller on keyboard, and Sceurman on bass, and often incorporate mandolin and steel guitar in their music.

 Because many members of the band are of Pennsylvania Dutch ancestry, they are sometimes affectionately referred to as Pennsylvania Dutch rock.

 Frog Holler self-released its debut album, Couldn't Get Along.
 The record is dedicated to "The three Jays," possibly Jay Farrar, Jay Bennett, and J Mascis.

 The band followed their debut with three releases on the local label.
 Record Cellar.
 As they built up a following regionally, the band began touring extensively, playing gigs from Boston to the Carolinas.
 Frog Holler released three records through the small independent label from Philadelphia, Record Cellar, run by Neil Drucker.
 Improved visibility and the release of their positively reviewed fourth record, Railings, led to the band touring the industrial midwest as well as the Netherlands.
 Frog Holler has been mostly regionally focused, while maintaining annual residencies at the now defunct New York City Rodeo Bar as well as an upstate New York music festival.

 Many of their songs reflect the small rural community of their origins, with the song "Pennsylvania" off their third record, Idiots, an ode to tension between modern life and the more conservative, set-in-its-way, German-American lifestyle of past generations.
 Idiots charted 34 on Americana radio charts and was well-reviewed.
 Throughout Frog Holler's music there are local references to landmarks and evocative descriptions of rural life.
 Their fourth record, Railings, was recorded at Edan Cohen's Soundgun Studios in Philadelphia.

 In 2016, seven years after their prior record, Frog Holler celebrated their 20-year anniversary as a band, releasing their seventh full-length record called Souvenir.
 The record was recorded between March 2015 and February 2016 with Bruce Siekmann, engineer and owner of Amoeba Studio in Fleetwood, Pennsylvania.